It's Fall BBQ Season! What's Grilling?

 Is smoked salmon as healthy as fresh salmon?

-Just like the salmon filets that it’s made from, smoked salmon contains plenty of healthy fats, vitamins, and minerals.
+Like the salmon filets it’s made from, smoked salmon contains plenty of healthy fats, vitamins, and minerals.
 Smoked salmon is a good source of EPA and DHA, protein, B vitamins, magnesium, and selenium.
 Choosing smoked salmon is no less healthy than a salmon filet.

 Can you leave salmon in the brine too long?

-Yes, it’s possible to leave your salmon filet in brine for too long.
-Leaving it in your smoked salmon brine longer than you should will result in smoked salmon that may be saltier than you want.
-Try to remove smaller salmon fillets earlier than bigger pieces to prevent this.
+Yes, leaving your salmon filet in brine for too long is possible.
+Leaving it in your smoked salmon brine longer than you should will result in salmon that may be saltier than you want.
+To prevent this, try to make all the fillets the same size or remove smaller salmon fillets earlier than the bigger pieces.

 Should I use a cedar plank when I smoke my salmon filet?

-We don’t suggest using a cedar plank as part of smoked salmon recipes.
-If you want to infuse a specific type of wood flavor into your salmon, you can use different kinds of wood pellets during the smoking process.
+We don’t suggest using a cedar plank in smoked salmon recipes.
+However, if you want to infuse your salmon with a specific wood flavor, you can use different kinds of wood pellets during the smoking process.

 8 thoughts on “How to Smoke Salmon: Smoked Salmon Recipe”